Support and Wellbeing

 Lancaster University has a range of support services available to students.
-These can be accessed via the Base in Alexandra Square or via the Student Based Services website.
+These can be accessed via the Student Information Desk in the Learning Zone (Alexandra Square) or via the Student & Education Services website.

 As a College, we also offer additional support to students, via our Accommodation Team, College Manager, and our College Wellbeing Officer, who has an office near the Porters’ Lodge and can be contacted directly via email.